What to do with your furniture and appliances before moving out of Colombia

 Showing original language

 When my flight date was confirmed, the first thing I thought about wasn't the ticket or the insurance.
 It was the fridge.
 And the sofa.
 And the washing machine.
-And the two tables I bought at the flea market that still look like a work of art to me.
-Moving out of Colombia—whether permanently or for a few years—means facing a question no one prepares you to answer: what do I do with all this?
+And the two tables I bought at the flea market that still feel like works of art to me.
+Moving out of Colombia —whether permanently or for a few years— involves facing a question no one prepares you to answer: what do I do with all this?

 The easy answer is "sell it all."
-But the reality is more complicated: limited time, unpredictable buyers, furniture that doesn't fit in any elevator, and the temptation to give everything away at a bargain price during the last week.
+But the reality is more complicated: limited time, unpredictable buyers, furniture that won't fit in any elevator, and the temptation to let everything go for a bargain price the last week.
 This guide gives you a clear plan to avoid that scenario.
 If you want to see real options right now, you can view apartments and houses on Colombia Move — posting is completely free.

-If you've been in Colombia for months and have a furnished apartment—or simply have a lot of things accumulated—this is what works.
+If you have been in Colombia for months and have a furnished apartment —or simply a lot of accumulated stuff— this is what works.

 First things first: the realistic inventory

 Before posting a single ad, sit down with your phone and take a complete tour of the apartment.
-Write everything down: not just the large furniture, but also small appliances, plants, bicycles, dishes, everything.
-Mentally separate them into three categories: what is worth selling, what is worth giving away, and what simply needs to be discarded.
+Write everything down: not just the large furniture, but also small appliances, plants, bicycles, dishware, everything.
+Mentally separate them into three categories: what is worth selling, what is best to give away, and what should simply be discarded.

 What sells best in Colombia is what has the highest replacement cost: refrigerators, washing machines, televisions, sofas, beds with mattresses, desks, and bicycles.
-What sells the least—and is better to give away—is used clothing, generic dishes, and old mattresses without the bed frame included.
-Being honest with yourself from the beginning saves you weeks of ads with no response.
+What sells the least —and is better to give away— is used clothing, generic dishware, and old mattresses without the bed frame included.
+Being honest with yourself from the start saves you weeks of ads without responses.

-How to price without falling short or scaring off buyers
+How to price items without falling short or scaring off buyers

-Concrete tip: before setting your price, search on Colombia Move or in Facebook groups for the same model you have and see what others are selling it for.
-Don't price yours higher—set it the same or 5% cheaper to stand out without giving it away.
+Pro tip: before setting your price, search on Colombia Move or Facebook groups for the same model you have and see how much others are selling them for.
+Don't set yours more expensive —price it the same or 5% cheaper to stand out without giving it away.

 The bundle strategy: sell more in less time